 The information in this article applies to:

-It is extremely important to always remember to only work on plans that are saved on your local machine's hard drive.
+It's important to always remember to only work on plans that are saved on your local machine's hard drive.

-This article is offers an example of one way to organize your Chief Architect files; however, any method of saving plans and revisions that creates backups, prevents accidental overwrites, and is consistent and easy to use will work.
+This article offers an example of one way to organize your Chief Architect files; however, any method of saving plans and revisions that creates backups, prevents accidental overwrites, and is consistent and easy to use will work.

 Chief Architect files may use imported images, textures, CAD files, PDFs and other custom content saved in their own external data files.
 Consider storing copies of all external files in the same folder as the plan and layout files that use them, so that they are easily found.

 When you finish a phase of a project, it's always a good idea to make a backup of this content.
 A network server, a cloud storage service, or a USB flash drive are just some of the options that can be used to backup and store files onto.